turboderp/exllama/README.md

 ## Recent updates

-**2023-05-24**: Added fused rotary embeddings and some minor optimizations.
-13% faster on 7B, 9% on 13B.
-Small improvement on larger models.
-Added best-case scores to benchmark results and some clarification.
-For easier comparisons to other implementations, or whatever.

-**2023-05-27**: Better memory management in CUDA.
-Introduced auto switch between Torch's SDP backend and regular matmul attention with some tweaks.
-Finished CUDA MLP.
-All in all about 10% faster with these updates.

-**2023-05-29**: Web UI is _almost_ up and running.
-Having to learn JavaScript, and it turns out I hate JavaScript.
-But ChatGPT is an incredible resource for learning new languages, I gotta say, so it's not as painful as it could have been.
-Anyway, in the process of working with the UI I discovered I've been measuring prompt speed incorrectly.
-Either Torch or CUDA or the GPU driver does some sort of caching or self-calibration or lazy initialization during the first pass through the model, so subsequent passes are actually _way_ faster than what I've been recording.
-Doesn't do much for individual tokens, but benchmarks updated anyway.
-Closing in on 10k tokens/second for 7B. (!)

 **2023-06-02**: Web UI is now in a fairly working state.
 Expect it to be a little scuffed in places.
 There will be a rewrite at some point to make the client-side code less seizure-inducing.
 It has multibot mode, chat rewind and editing features, sessions, and more.
 I'm going to build it out with support for instruct prompting and such, in time.